ozgen/sample-company/README.md

 mvn test
 ```

+### 5. Test the Application with Postman

+- Download the Postman application from the official website and install it on your machine.
+- Launch Postman and click on the "Import" button located in the top-left corner of the application.
+- Choose the "Import From File" option and browse for the downloaded [greenbone.postman_collection.json](greenbone.postman_collection.json).
+- Select the file and click "Open" to import the collection into Postman.
+- The imported collection will now appear in the Postman workspace.

-### 5. Additional Notes and Improvements
+### 6. Additional Notes and Improvements

 - **Database Configuration**: By default, this application uses an in-memory H2 database.
 For a production-ready setup, consider configuring a different database like MySQL, PostgreSQL, or Oracle.
-Update the database configuration in the `application.yml` file.
+Update the database configuration in the `application.yaml` file.

 - **Security**: In a real-world scenario, it would be important to implement security measures such as authentication and authorization to protect the REST endpoints and ensure data confidentiality.
 Consider using Spring Security to add these features.